Businesses are subject to several state taxes and levies.

 Land ownership, site value and land use as at midnight 30 June each year is used to determine the land tax for the forthcoming financial year.

 Land tax revenue assists in the provision of public services such as education, health and public safety.

-A payroll tax liability arises in South Australia when an employer (or a Group of employers) has a wages bill in excess of $600,000 for services rendered by employees anywhere in Australia if any of those services are rendered or performed in South Australia.
+A payroll tax liability arises in South Australia when an employer (or a group of employers) has a wages bill in excess of $1.5 million for services rendered by employees anywhere in Australia if any of those services are rendered or performed in South Australia.

 Australian business number

 The Australian Business Number (ABN) is a single identifier for all business dealings with the tax office and for dealings with other government departments

 A capital gain or capital loss is the difference between what it cost you to get an asset and what you received when you disposed of it.
 You pay tax on your capital gains.
 It forms part of your income tax and is not considered a separate tax, although it is generally referred to as capital gains tax (CGT)

 Excise duty is a tax on alcohol, tobacco, fuel and petroleum products (including gaseous fuels) produced or manufactured in Australia.
 Collectively, these products are referred

 Goods and services tax (GST) is a broad-based tax of 10% on most goods, services and other items sold or consumed in Australia.

 Pay as you go withholding is a system for withholding amounts from payments you make to employees and businesses so they can meet their end-of-year tax liabilities.